Giving you even more reason to visit, this year we welcome back the beautiful Camargue Horse and the Wormwood Scrubs Pony Centre riding team.

 And accompanying the riding team will be the stars of the show – the beautiful Camargues.

 “The Camargue horse is an ancient breed of horse indigenous to the Camargue area in southern France.
 Its origins remain relatively unknown, although it is generally considered one of the oldest breeds of horses in the world.
 For centuries, possibly thousands of years, these small horses have lived wild in the harsh environment of the Camargue marshes and wetlands of the Rhône delta.
 There they developed the stamina, hardiness and agility for which they are known today.
+Check this website.
 Traditionally, they live in semi-feral conditions in the marshy land of the region.
 The Camargue horse is the traditional mount of the gardians, the Camargue “cowboys” who herd the black Camargue bulls used in bullfighting in southern France.” – Wikipedia